Is the End of Net Neutrality the End of Digital Marketing?

 - ISP’s vs. Content Providers – There’s a war being waged for the soul of search, between ISP’s and content providers like Google, Facebook, Netflix, etc. Online content providers are troubled by larger ISP’s prioritizing their owned content or services over their competition.
 Data caps, slowed or throttled speeds, and increased cost for access are some ways ISP’s can gain an unfair advantage over competition, that previous regulations prevented.

-- Chaos in Search – We’re unsure exactly how the end of net neutrality will affect SEO, but we don’t imagine it will be positive.
+- Chaos in Search – We’re unsure exactly how the end of net neutrality will affect SEO.
 Non-net neutrality will create opportunities for ISP’s to collect revenue from both consumers and businesses looking to stay competitive.
 This could change buyer behavior online, which would greatly impact not just digital marketing agencies, but the clients we serve.
 User experience, or UX, will certainly be impacted.
 Longer load times will discourage web traffic, changing bounce rates and putting time-tested metrics influx.

-- Decreased competition, innovation – One of the sad potential side effects of this repeal is that when faced with decreased competition, companies may cut costs by reducing innovating processes.
+- Decreased competition, innovation – One of the potential side effects of this repeal is that when faced with decreased competition, companies may cut costs by reducing innovating processes.
 Can you imagine how your life would be different if companies like Amazon weren’t consistently innovating and transforming business?
-The Facebook’s and Google’s of the world will see increased revenue, but the end-user will suffer as decreased offerings stifle innovation.

-- Small and medium sized businesses take the hit – As we predicted with decreased competition, the end of net neutrality will bode more than a thorn in the side of small and medium-sized businesses.
+- Small and medium sized businesses take the hit – As we predicted with decreased competition, the end of net neutrality could bode more than a thorn in the side of small and medium-sized businesses.
 With a “pay to play” model in place, smaller businesses simply won’t have enough capital to stay competitive.
 Net neutrality’s impact on digital marketing will be obvious – smaller agencies without a client base of smaller businesses will be forced to go belly up, in favor of intimate, boutique agencies.
-Start-ups fate will be determined by the company the ISP is loyal to, not the determination of the consumer.

-- The rise of “Freemium” content – Martech Today predicts that the end of net neutrality will also force companies to raise the cost of freemium content, and we would argue the same.
-Your favorite podcasts, white papers, downloadable case studies and more will become monetized.
-And the costs could vary based on whether the freemium content uses audio/video elements.
-Mobile apps will become more expensive, and the inclusion of more microtransactions to nickel and dime players will become even more commonplace.
+- The rise of “Freemium” content – Martech Today predicts that the end of net neutrality will also force companies to raise the cost of freemium content.
+Your favorite podcasts, white papers, downloadable case studies and more could become monetized.
+And the costs might have variations based on whether the freemium content uses audio/video elements.
+Mobile apps will become more expensive, and an increase in microtransactions to could become commonplace.

 If a picture of Ajit Pai’s face is crudely dangling in lieu of your typical dartboard within the office – or if you’ve gone to further extremes, like contributing to the online threats against Ajit Pai that forced him to cancel his appearance at CES – we would advise a more constructive form of protest.

-Battle For The Net, for example, provides a dropdown list that provides the names of members serving congress in your state.
-Call them and voice your concern!
-It’s going to take time until net neutrality is officially dead, and your voice has the power of both impact and change at this crucial juncture.
+Battle For The Net, for example, provides a dropdown list of names of members serving congress in your state.